SKÖLIOSIS WEEK 17: PURPLE HEARTS — Vikings 23, Lions 10

 FOUR!!
 Or Should We Say FORE!!

-Next Season Prediction: Will Reichard switches to cloth hangers and sells his DVD collection of the Wire on eBay.
-More importantly he continues his stellar run into next season but adds 5 walk off game winners to his credentials, with more opportunities for big game winners.
+Next Season Prediction: Will Reichard switches to cloth hangers and sells his DVD collection of The Wire on eBay.
+More importantly he continues his stellar run into next season, but adds 5 walk-off game winners to his credentials, as an improved Vikings team plays in more important games.
+Reichard official becomes our closer.

-Next Season Prediction: Jordan Addison’s career will hit a next level as he becomes a top 10 receiver after completing a sleep study with our mad scientist team doctors who get him snoozing not boozing.
-Unfortunately his big year is for the Buffalo Bills as Josh Allen unleashes the beast.
+Next Season Prediction: Jordan Addison’s career will hit a next level as he becomes a top 10 receiver after completing a sleep study with our mad scientist team doctors who get him snoozing instead of boozing.
+Unfortunately, his big year is for the Buffalo Bills as Josh Allen unleashes the beast.

-Apparently the Thomas Jefferson Two Dollar Bills are not printed annually, but periodically.
-Usually about every other year, which seems to be a similar trajectory for our own Justin Jefferson who has every other year either been chasing the “2 Bills” mark of being on pace for 2,000 yards, or is having years like this year where he is scratching and clawing his way to the 1000 yard mark, usually due to injuries to him, or to our fleet of fragile QB’s he has been forced to adapt to over the last 5 years.
-And as you can imagine, as Jefferson goes, the Purple goes.
-When he is tracking for closer to the 2k mark we are a playoff team.
-But when have trouble feeding him, well, you get a year like this year.
+Apparently, the Thomas Jefferson Two Dollar Bills are not printed annually, but periodically.
+Usually about every other year, which seems to be a similar trajectory for our own Justin Jefferson, who has every other year either been chasing the “2 Bills” mark of being on pace for 2,000 yards.
+Alternated with having years like this year where he is scratching and clawing his way to the 1000 yard mark, usually due to injuries, or to our fleet of fragile QB’s he has been forced to adapt to over the last 5 years.
+And as Jefferson goes, the Purple goes.
+When he is tracking for closer to the 2K mark, we are a playoff team.
+But when we have trouble feeding him, well, you get a year like this year.

 All we know is we are all for pleading the treasurer to start printing two dollars bills every year - cause we want our Two Dollars.
 Cash.
 Let’s get the Better Off Dead paperboy working on the collection for us until we get our old Justin Jefferson back.